Potatoes in the life of the believer

 Always after a starchy meal, take a short walk.
 Much of that potato is turned into glycogen for the muscles instead of glucose to be stored in the adipose.

-In short potatoes are good food but there are certain important rules to be followed.
+In short potatoes are good food but there are important rules to be followed.
 Nothing is simple when it comes to godly eating; and the Devil certainly has a way of twisting it for the downfall of many.

 God bless and have a good day as you ruminate on these matters; may that which is from Him stick.
 Tomorrow we look at mealies.